HusainAlm/stock-market-prediction-ML-algorithms/README.md

 ```
 ## Environment
-We use **Jupyter Notebook** to implement the mentioned models on Stock Market Data.
+Vs Code were used. **Jupyter Notebook** to implement the mentioned models on Stock Market Data.

 ## Importing Dependencies
 We imported some modules prior to the implementation, those are,